markuplint/markuplint/packages/@markuplint/rules/src/wai-aria/README.md

 #### `checkingValue`

 Warn if use an invalid value of the property/state.
 You can temporarily disable this option if the WAI-ARIA spec update rather than markuplint add new value to the allowed list ahead.
 Don't recommend disabling basically.

 -   Type: `boolean`
 -   Optional
+-   Default: `true`

+#### `checkingDeprecatedProps`

+Warn if use deprecated property/state.
+You can temporarily disable this not to evaluate WAI-ARIA old version.
+Don't recommend disabling basically.

+-   Type: `boolean`
+-   Optional